 Icelanders will tell you that if you don’t like the weather, all you have to do is wait 5 minutes.
 The weather can be unpredictable, and what you need from one to day to another to enjoy all of the different experiences that Iceland has to offer can vary dramatically.

 My visit to Iceland included walking around the city of Reykjavik and visiting museums, exploring areas with waterfalls and geysers, and a day at the Blue Lagoon.
 All incredible, all requiring very different attire!
 I travelled to Iceland in the summer.
-This is a beautiful time to go because everything is green and there are long hours of sunlight.
+This is a beautiful time to go because everything is green and there are long hours of sunlight, but ultimate the best time to visit Iceland depends on you, and what scenery and experiences you want!

 It’s not your typical “summer weather,” so it can be tricky deciding what to wear in Iceland.
 Iceland fashion largely consists of cozy looking sweaters, good jackets, and sturdy shoes.
 And that’s just the summer!
 If you’re travelling in the winter, you’re going to need to pack more than I had to!
 I have included a few cold-weather recommendations, based on a lifetime of calling Canada home.